eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

 | P1        | 51        | K      |
 | P2        | 42        | J      |

-The sample K will not be delivered by the publisher since it is already present in the cache.
+The sample K will not be delivered by the publisher since the _DeliveryTime_ is defined as exactly the timepoint after the sample is placed into the ChunkHistory and the subscriber cache is based on that ChunkHistory.

 ### Subscribing After Publisher Stops Offering